-The \Gleb diagram $\mathbf{D}(P)$ of $P$ is shown in Figure~\ref{fig:Gleb-123-456}.
-The wiring diagram of $\mathbf{i}$ is shown in Figure~\ref{fig:wd-123-456}.
-The six crossings on the third level in the wiring diagram correspond to the six curves in the \Gleb diagram. \end{example}

-Since two wires in the wiring diagram of $\mathbf{i}$ do not cross more than once, the number of edges in an \Gleb diagram is exactly the number of $s_k$'s in the wiring diagram, and thus the quantity $\mathcal{M}(k,n)$ is the maximum possible number of edges in an \Gleb diagram obtained from a monotone weakly separated path from $\{1, 2, \ldots, k\}$ to $\{n-k+1, \ldots, n\}$.

-It is helpful to think of \Gleb diagrams as geometric objects embedded in the plane.
-Suppose that an \Gleb diagram is given.
-We put each vertex $i \in [n]$ of the diagram at the point $(i,0) \in \mathbb{R}^2$ and draw each edge $(i,j)$ as a semicircle on the upper-half plane.
-When we talk about \Gleb diagrams, we use the words ``edge" and ``curve" interchangeably.
+Given an \Gleb diagram, we put each vertex $i \in [n]$ of the diagram at the point $(i,0) \in \mathbb{R}^2$ and draw each edge $(i,j)$ as a semicircle on the upper-half plane.

-We also assign {\em weights} to these edges.
 Imagine that each semicircular curve in the \Gleb diagram has weight $1$.
-Let us further assume that for each curve, the weight is distributed uniformly across the horizontal length ({\em not} the curve length).
-For example, if we are considering the edge $e$ from $(1,0)$ to $(4,0)$, then there is weight exactly $2/3$ {\em above} the segment $[2,4]$ coming from this edge $e$.
-If we have a finite collection of curves, we will also define the total weight of the collection to be the sum of individual weights.
-Since the weight of the whole diagram equals the number of edges, we have that $\mathcal{M}(k,n)$ is the maximum possible weight in an \Gleb diagram.
+For each curve, assume that the weight is distributed uniformly across the horizontal length ({\em not} the curve length).
+For example, if an edge $e$ joins $(1,0)$ and $(4,0)$, then there is weight $2/3$ {\em above} $[2,4]$ coming from $e$.
+If we have a finite collection of curves, define the total weight as the sum of individual weights.
+Note that $\mathcal{M}(k,n)$ is the maximum possible total weight in an \Gleb diagram.